githubapnic/Ubuntu/labs/tls/PKI_example.md

 In this lab you will generate a self-signed SSL certificate and apply it to an apache webserver.

 ## Lab Tasks
-Step 1: Install required software
+Step 1: Install required software<br>
-Step 2: Alice and Bob create their own private and public keys.
+Step 2: Alice and Bob create their own private and public keys.<br>
-Step 3: Bob sends Alice his public key.
+Step 3: Bob sends Alice his public key.<br>
-Step 4: Alice encrypts the message using Bob’s public key and sends it to Bob.
+Step 4: Alice encrypts the message using Bob’s public key and sends it to Bob.<br>
 Step 5: Bob decrypts Alice’s message using his private key.<br>

 ### <a name="fenced-code-block">Step 1</a>